hmisonne/Amplify_GroceryApp/README.md

  - A user can add to his dashboard multiple grocery lists which can be shared among multiple users.
 To create this **many-to-many** relationship, I added the UserGroceryListJoin table.
  - After creating a new grocery list, products can be added to this specific list.
 This is a **one-to-many** relationship.

+ NB: Ideally a user should only have access to the grocery lists he created or that I was given access to.
+Unfortunately, having an editors field populated with Authentification Data is not currently compatible with Amplify DataStore.
+See [Issue #7069](https://github.com/aws-amplify/amplify-js/issues/7069)

 ```graphql
 type Product @model
 {